I ridiculously talk to animals when I’m trying to take their picture. “A little to the right.” “Don’t move.” “You’re so cute!” “Stay.”

 This description is so far out from our reality, it’s hard to imagine.
 But, this is exactly what God intended in the first place.
 This is how everything began.

 Sin affected all of creation, not just people.
-But there is good news.
+But, there’s good news.
 When God destroys sin and evil for good, all creatures great and small will enjoy peace, joy, and freedom from fear.
 Forever and ever.
 And ever.
+Without end.